marleentheyoung/PPA_parametrization/README.md

   - **/Code/plantpropagation.py**: contains the code of the Plant Propagation algorithm.
 (Author: W. L. J. Vrielink)
   - **/Code/point.py**: contains a coordinate class that can calculate distances and determine if it was already once evaluated.
 (Author: W. L. J. Vrielink)

-## Contributing

-Please read [CONTRIBUTING.md](https://github.com/WouterVrielink/FWAPPA/blob/master/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Authors